myhro/docs-content/content/reference/env.md

 Deleting an environment removes that environment from the list of known environments which you see when you issue the `swarm env -l` command without argument.

-Be aware that deleting an environment does not delete or stop any applications you (or someone else in your company) might have deployed in that environment.
+Be aware that deleting an environment does not delete or stop any applications you (or someone else in your organization) might have deployed in that environment.

 To delete an environment, use the `swarm env` command with the `-d` switch and the respective env name: